cloudfoundry-attic/cf-abacus/lib/metering/collector/README.md

-usage-collector
+abacus-usage-collector
 ===

-Usage collector service, responsible for receiving usage data batches submitted by service providers and storing them in the submitted usage db.
+Usage collector service, responsible for receiving batches of usage data submitted by service providers and validating and storing them.

-Usage
----

-TODO document usage